-Yesterday, FINRA sent a clear message to investors, “medical marijuana legal in almost 20 states, and recreational use of the drug recently legalized in two states, the cannabis business has been getting a lot of attention—including the attention of scammers”.
+Both the SEC and FINRA have published risk alerts for investors, “medical marijuana is legal in almost 20 states, and recreational use of the drug recently legalized in two states, the cannabis business has been getting a lot of attention—including the attention of scammers”.

 FINRA cautioned investors of the growing number of pump-and-dump schemes involving penny stocks that purport to be in the high profile medical marijuana business.
 While these scammers tell investors to buy and tout the potential of their fabricated or exhagerated medical marijuana business and/or opportunities, they dump their own shares into the public markets.